BharatSeva/BharatSeva-Plus-Express-Server/README.md

        messagingSenderId=<messagingSenderId>
        appId=<appId>
        measurementId=<measurementId>
      ```

-3. Run the server:
+4. Run the server:
-    - Run ```npm start``` to start your server.
+     ```
+       npm start
+     ```

-4. Alternately you can setup docker-compose file and use command ```docker-compose up -d``` to start your container, make sure you've added all the required env variables.
+6. Alternately you can setup docker-compose file and use following command to start your container, make sure you've added all the required env variables.
+    ```
+       docker-compose up -d
+    ```

-5. Go to ```http://localhost:5000/``` for user dashboard, and ```http://localhost:5000/healthcare/``` for Healthcare dashboard.
+8. Go to ```http://localhost:5000/``` for user dashboard, and ```http://localhost:5000/healthcare/``` for Healthcare dashboard.

-6. This project consist of two webapps User( also Referred as Patient) and Healthcare dashboard.
-If you're first time user you first need to create your healthcare account via Postman api collection with ```Register Healthcare``` endpoint in``` HealthCare_endpoints``` folder or you can use UI dashboard by hitting ```http://localhost:5000/healthcare/``` url in your favourite browser.
+9. This project consist of two webapps User( also Referred as Patient) and Healthcare dashboard.
+    - If you're first time user you first need to create your healthcare account via Postman api collection with ```Register Healthcare``` endpoint in``` HealthCare_endpoints``` folder or you can use UI dashboard by hitting ```http://localhost:5000/healthcare/``` url in your favourite browser.
     - After your Healthcare account created, you can create User Biodata with ```Create User Bio Data (HealthCare)``` enpoint, which user can register and login themselves inorder to use platform.
     - Now, you can use ```Register User``` and ```Login User``` endpoint to verify and create your user account.
-    - Refer to Postman Collection, if you've any doubt regarding anything or if you thing there's anything you can add, feel free to raise issue.
+    - Refer to Postman Collection, if you've any doubt in endpoints or if you thing there's feature you can add, feel free to raise issue.
-    - You can drop your issue in [↗️](https://t.me/+8sy5M-KU5cNmZWZl) I'll be resolve it as soon as possible.
-    - Refer to CONTRIBUTING.md file for more.
-Happy Contributions ✅.
+    - You can start discussion about specific topic for your doubt.

 ## Project Structure